sushrutaproject2/website/_posts/2025-09-03-the-problem-of-Candrata.md

 Almost exactly a year ago, in a [blog post of 12 September 2024](https://sushrutaproject.org/2024/09/12/candrata/), we wrote about several manuscripts of the *Suśrutasaṃhitā* that end with the verse,

->sauśrute caṃdraṭeneha bhiṣakṭīsaṭasūnunā / pāṭhaśuddhiḥ kṛtā tantre ṭīkām ālokya jaijjaṭīṃ //
+>सौश्रुते चंद्रटेनेह भिषक्टीसटसूनुना |
+पाठशुद्धिः कृता तन्त्रे टीकाम् आलोक्य जैज्जटीं  ||

 >The correction of readings (pāṭhaśuddhi) in the treatise of Suśruta was done by Candraṭa the son of the doctor Tīsaṭa, after studying the commentary of Jejjaṭa.

-This verse has led some cataloguers like Eggeling to suggest that there exists a commentary by Candraṭa called the *Suśrutapāṭhaśuddhi*.
+Eggeling, for example, characterised a manuscript with this statement as follows {% cite egge-1887 -L part V -l 928a %}:

+>  "Portions of the *Sauśrutīya Āyurvedaśāstra* in Candraṭa's revision of the text made after Jaijjaṭa's (Jaiyyaṭa's) commentary.
+Whether the explanatory notes added above and below the text belong to Jaijjaṭa's commentary does not appear"

+Some scholars have suggested that this verse describes an actual commentary or independent work of text-criticism by Candraṭa called the *Suśrutapāṭhaśuddhi* {% meul-hist -L volume 2A -l 123 %}.

-We are beginning the work of examining the MSS that apparently contains this work, but the suspicion is growing that in fact Candraṭa did not write a separate work with this title.
+We are beginning the work of examining the MSS that apparently transmit Candraṭa's this work, but the suspicion is growing that in fact Candraṭa did not write a separate work with this title.
 Rather, he produced a *version* of the *Suśrutasaṃhitā* that specifically adhered to the opinions of the commentator Jejjaṭa.
 The manuscripts we are seeing with the verse cited above are the *Suśrutasaṃhitā*, not some commentary on it.

 This would cast Candraṭa as a scholar who produced a new version of the whole Suśrutasaṃhitā, one that specifically accepted the readings of the earlier commentator Jejjaṭa.